pomatechlead/Invo_token/README.md

-Create the Invo Token.
-When creating the Invo Token it has to be kept in mind that Invo will want to create its own Blockchain in the future.

 Invo Token:
-300 Trillion Invo Tokens Minted
+1 Billion Invo tokens (IV) Minted

-100 Trillion Invo Tokens sent to a burn wallet
+250 Million Invo tokens (IV) sent to a burn wallet

-100 Trillion Invo Tokens sent to the Invo Wallet.
-This is used for reverze tokens for our trade platform.
-Also used for Liquidity
+250 Million Invo tokens (IV) sent to the Invo Wallet

+This is used for swap/ reserve for our ecommerce platform.

-30 Trillion Invo Tokens reserved for employees and founders
+150 Million Invo tokens (IV)s reserved for employees and founders

-70 Trillion Invo Token available for circulation (buy and sell)
+350 Million Invo tokens (IV) available for circulation

 Smart Contract:
-add a 2% sales tax on all Invo Token bought and sold 1% for development cost for the platform.
-The other 1% will be burned until the token has a total supply of 21 million.
-After the supply is at 21 million the %1 that is being burned will now be  distributed to all token holders depending on there % of holdings
+Add a 1.5% sales tax on all Invo token (IV) sold 50% for development cost for the platform.
+25% will be  held for liquidity, and the final 25% will be burned until the Invo token (IV) has a total supply of 21 million or less.
+At this point Invo token (IV) burn supply will be distributed to all holders in accordance with their balance amount.